 As an FX lens, this review is written for use on FX.
-On DX, no big deal; just know that when I mention the "corners," I'm talking about a part of this lens' image that isn't seen on DX.
+On DX, no big deal; just know that when I mention the "corners," I'm talking about a part of this lens' image that isn't seen or used on DX.
 More at Crop Factor.

 The incompatibilities for older or cheaper 35mm cameras are that:

 1.)
 It won't autofocus with the cheapest new AF 35mm cameras like the N55, but if you focus manually, everything else works great.
 Even if you lose autofocus, these cameras have in-finder focus confirmation dots to help you.